slz2003/RFCScope-/Errata_filtering/Result_manual/9857-5/packetizer_raw_output.md

 Define a clear set of rules for how I-Flag and U-Flag relate (e.g., that U=1 implies I=1 and requires the candidate path to be active), and specify allowed combinations.

-**Severity:** Medium
-  *Basis:* Ambiguities in these flag combinations can lead to divergent interpretations of candidate path state across different consumers.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Deontic Expert: Issue-2

 ---